Jelmerro/nus/README.md

 This character is added only to the package.json, mostly as a suggestion, as you should rarely if ever run a plain `npm i` instead of `npm ci`, hence why by default it is left empty to specify the exact version.
+CommonJS's `module.exports` syntax will also work if you have not set `"type": "module"` yet.

 ### Overrides